39bytes/nes.rs/README.md

 It still aims to be fairly accurate, emulating some hardware quirks such as:
 - Unofficial CPU opcodes
 - Sprite evaluation bug
-- CPU Page boundary bug
+- CPU page boundary bug

 ## Running
 Ensure that you have [cargo](https://doc.rust-lang.org/cargo/) installed.